dimasch/next-marketplace/README.md

-# A hybrid (SSG + SSR) example application (Marketplace) to demonstrate the Next.js with React 17 features support (new JSX transform / getStaticProps and getServerSideProps Fast Refresh).
-And to demonstrate my React.js skills :)
+# A hybrid (SSG + SSR) example application (Marketplace)
+Demonstrations of the Next.js with React 17 features support (new JSX transform / getStaticProps and getServerSideProps Fast Refresh).
+And my React.js skills :)

 ## How to use